taranek/orche/README.md

 The review app is a desktop application for reviewing agent-produced code changes before they land.

 Run `orche review` from inside a worktree (or pass a path) to open it.
-If you're in a tmux session, the review is automatically linked to the agent's pane — submitted feedback gets pasted straight into the terminal.
+If you're in a tmux or cmux session, the review is automatically linked to the agent's pane — submitted feedback gets pasted straight into the terminal.

 ### Interface